 Starting point: Parking lot at the head of Vengedalen

 A great classic climb to summit an icon amongst Norwegian mountains!

-(unless stated otherwise, by left and right is meant: left and right when facing ‘in’, facing the summit).
+(Unless stated otherwise, by left and right is meant: left and right when facing ‘in’, facing the wall).

 (Alternative from the top of the rock pillar: don’t make a belay as described before but continue to the big ledge above the top of the pillar.
 Here you’ll find a double bolt anchor which is the second abseil belay.
 Use this as your belay.
 Then climb the steep wall via its left edge until you reach the double bolt anchor of the first abseil belay.
 From here, follow the ledge to the right until a gully provides a way to scramble to the summit.
 Difficulty unknown)